Rakeshdharan/TEB-MATLAB-ROS2/README.md

 ## What's included

-- ROS2, gazebo, rviz2 being used for the simulation and MATLAB is used to run the control algorithm including the different global and local mapping approaches.
+- ROS2, gazebo, rviz2 being used for the simulation and MATLAB is used to run the control algorithm including the processing of different global and local mapping approaches.
 - MATLAB scripts for ROS 2 ↔ MATLAB communication (publisher/subscriber).
 Uses ROS Toolbox (MATLAB) `ros2` interface.
 - `PoseHandle` class to hold and visualize robot pose and global goal.
 - Map loader that converts the provided `rst_lab_cropped.pgm` into a `binaryOccupancyMap` and aligns its axes correctly for MATLAB plotting.